hieuvp/learning-automation-tools/xpath/README.md

 ```

 <div align="center"><img src="assets/xpath-text-no-match.png" width="900"></div>

-Here my condition is –

-“go anywhere inside this document, irrespective of the tag,
-but, it must contain a text whose value is Search Google or type a URL”.

 The asterisk (`*`) implies any tag with the same value.
 This give me an XPath query that looks like: